janwedde/udacity-frontend-developer-memory-game/README.md

 - After 8-13 moves, the number of stars is reduced to 2.
 - After 14 or more moves, the number of stars is reduced to 1.

-The game continues until the player has uncovered all 8 pairs one after the other.
+The game continues until the player has uncovered all 8 pairs.
 The player can restart the game at any time by pressing the reset button.
-The reset also resets the play time that starts when the player clicks for the first time.
-When the player has uncovered all card pairs, a pop-up informs him about his star ranking and the required game time.
+The reset also resets the play time that starts when the player clicks on a card for the first time.
+When the player has uncovered all card pairs, a pop-up informs him about his star ranking and required game time.

 ## Ressources